loopofficial/loopofficial/README.md

 - Threat Intelligence
 - Network Security
 - Cloud Security
-- Programming: Python, Lua, Javascript (Learning)
+- Programming: Python, Lua, Javascript

 ## 💼 Skyline Hosting
 At Skyline Hosting, I lead a team of top-tier security experts dedicated to protecting our clients' data and systems.
 Our focus is on creating resilient, secure hosting environments, adaptable to the ever-evolving cyber threats.